 In our opinion, the insurance program is neither good nor bad.
 New York Life underwrites many association insurance programs.

 This plan is essentially an association disability insurance plan.
 Nearly all disability insurance policies offered through associations are on a group basis.
 This isn’t a bad thing.
-It keeps your cost low.
+It keeps your premiums low.

-However, association disability insurance programs tend to be “plain vanilla”, which means they are simple and basic in nature and may not meet your specific needs.
-Additionally, because of the simplicity, they tend to be lower in cost as well.
+However, association disability insurance programs tend to be “plain vanilla”, which means they are simple and basic and may not meet your specific needs.
+Additionally, because of their simplicity, they tend to be lower in cost as well.

 Benefits of the NSO disability insurance include: